toadmo/toadmo.github.io/_posts/2020-10-17-Holiday-Workout-Writeup.md

 tags: [blue]
 ---

-This is my attempt at building a basic python Flask server.
+This is my attempt at building a basic python Flask server and working with RESTful API design.

 # Holiday Workout Writeup